Anon-developer365/TaskManager/README.md

 # Task Manager Application V1

 ## Description:
-A new task manager application is required to assist case workers in managing and tracking their tasks.
+Task manager application to assist case workers in managing, tracking and updating their tasks.
 The service creates a database in which to save required data, allowing case workers to retrieve and update task data.

 ## Flowchart